jfmartinz/jfmartinz/README.md

 Hello! 👋🏻

 I am Joseph Martin, currently an undergraduate Computer Science student at the [University of Nueva Caceres](https://unc.edu.ph/).
-My interest lies in front-end development, and I am currently learning Vue.js.
+My interest lies in front-end development.

-I believe that doing other stuffs outside of college is crucial, that's why in my free time, I am actively participate in and contribute to OPEN-SOURCE and [HACKATHONS](https://mlh.io/).
-This helps me stay updated in the field, build my online presence, make connections or friends, and build my skills and knowledge while having fun.
+I believe that doing other stuffs outside of college is crucial, that's why in my free time, I actively participate in and contribute to OPEN-SOURCE and [HACKATHONS](https://mlh.io/).
+This helps me stay updated in the field, build my online presence, make friends, and build my skills and knowledge while having fun.

-When I am not coding, I like to spend my time on listening to music, reading, and solitude.

 If you're interested on Open-Source, Hackathons, or in Web, feel free to reach out or connect with me.